Mike-Bros/Sneaky-Walnut/mods.md

 - [Wildlife](https://modrinth.com/mod/wildlife-fabric) – Introduces various wildlife creatures.
 - [Towns and Towers](https://modrinth.com/mod/towns-and-towers) – Revamps and expands village and pillager structures with new buildings, improved generation, and enhanced exploration opportunities.
 - [BetterEnd](https://modrinth.com/mod/betterend) – Overhauls the End dimension with new biomes, mobs, blocks, and improved exploration mechanics.
+- [BetterNether](https://modrinth.com/mod/betternether) – Enhances the Nether with new biomes, structures, plants, and materials, making the dimension more diverse and immersive.

 ### ✈️ Vehicles & Transportation